Cosmoon/AutoTrinketSwitcher/README.md

 Talent-based queues
 - Tracks separate trinket queues per talent build (Classic trees).
-- When you change talents, ATS automatically switches to that build’s dedicated pair of queues (slot 13 and 14).
+- When you change talents, ATS automatically switches to that buil's dedicated pair of queues (slot 13 and 14).
 - On first run, your current queues are migrated to the current build; new builds start with empty queues.
 - Per-character, saved automatically; no extra setup required.